Back to Oversight Precedents

 In contrast to past presidents, the Trump Administration categorically refused to comply with Congress during the Ukraine impeachment inquiry.
 In a letter to House Speaker Nancy Pelosi and the Chairs of the House Intelligence, Foreign Affairs, and Oversight Committees, the White House Counsel wrote that “President Trump and his Administration reject your baseless, unconstitutional efforts to overturn the democratic process. … In order to fulfill his duties to the American people, the Constitution, the Executive Branch, and all future occupants of the Office of the Presidency, President Trump and his Administration cannot participate in your partisan and unconstitutional inquiry.”
 Consistent with this directive, the Trump Administration refused to provide documents to Congress and directed federal officials not to testify.

 During the Trump Administration, federal agencies required government contractors to sign nondisclosure agreements, which the contractors used as a basis for denying congressional investigators access to requested information.
-For example, Senate Minority Leader Charles Schumer and Senate Health, Education, Labor and Pensions Committee ranking member Patty Murray sent a letter to TeleTracking Technologies regarding its contract with the Trump Administration, following reports that the Administration had ordered hospitals to report COVID data to this company instead of following the standard practice of reporting hospitalization data to the Centers for Disease Control and Prevention (CDC).
+For example, in July 2020, Senate Minority Leader Charles Schumer and Senate Health, Education, Labor and Pensions Committee Ranking Member Patty Murray sent a letter to TeleTracking Technologies regarding its contract with the Trump Administration, following reports that the Administration had ordered hospitals to report COVID data to this company instead of following the standard practice of reporting hospitalization data to the Centers for Disease Control and Prevention (CDC).
 TeleTracking Technologies refused to produce this information on the grounds that it was barred from doing so under a nondisclosure agreement with the Trump Administration.

 Following the selection of Louis DeJoy as Postmaster General in the summer of 2020, Senate Minority Leader Charles Schumer requested information from Russell Reynolds Associates, the executive search firm hired by the U.S. Postal Service’s Board of Governors, regarding its role in the selection of Mr. DeJoy.
 Russell Reynolds refused to produce this information, claiming it was barred from doing so by a nondisclosure agreement with the Board of Governors of the USPS.